ChiragKalra/HeightPrediction/readme.md

 ```

 ## Training
 For training I've used the <b>ADAM optimiser</b> along with a dynamic learning rate which reduces exponentially every epoch.
-Training loss used here is the <b>Mean Square Root loss</b>.
+Training loss used here is the <b>Mean Squared error</b>.
 I've also added gradient clipping to prevent exploding gradients.

 <b> Note: The hyper parameters have not been fine tuned for optimal performance because of the small dataset.</b>